damhurmuller/Data-Science-Production/README.md

-# Still in progress...

 # Rossmann Project
-This is the Rossmann Project for the Meigarom Lopes course.
-This project provide a real-world business problem and was made by me while following each step of the CRISP-DS (Cross-Industry Process - Data Science) methodology.
+This project provide a real-world business problem and was made by me while following each step of the CRISP-DS (CRoss-Industry Standard Process - Data Science) methodology.

 # Context